 4. Check that your ad extensions are relevant

-Some of the ad extensions have specific criteria, such as location extension would benefit if your business has a physical store, making sure that the content isn’t repetitive across your sitelink, callout and structured snippet extensions, reviews that are relevant to your ad messaging and search query etc.
+Some of the ad extensions have specific criteria.
+Location extension would benefit if your business has a physical store and hence should be added if you have an operational store.
+Also, make sure that the content isn’t repetitive across your sitelink, callout and structured snippet extensions.
+Add reviews that are relevant to your ad messaging and search query etc.

 5. Check the status for your ad extensions